codedecay/trendingBot_2/README.md

 Trend-finding tool based on the two following ideas:
 * Taking as much advantage as possible from the computational power.
 Consequently, its calculations are based on: detailed combinatorics and minimum number of simplifications.
 * Reducing the intervention of the user to its minimum expression.
-On the other hand, it should be noted that it is expected to be used by experienced analysts, who will apply their knowledge to maximse the output results.
+On the other hand, it should be noted that it is expected to be used by experienced analysts, who will apply their knowledge to maximise the output results.

 Since the first version, the mathematical implementation has consisted in second degree polynomial fits, whose dependent variable is the result of a detailed combinatorics process.
 That is: